Cruciferous vegetables: Drug and toxin metabolism

 Chemicals contained in cruciferous vegetables induce the expression of the liver enzyme CYP1A2.

 Alliaceous and cruciferous vegetable consumption may induce glutathione S-transferases, uridine diphosphate-glucuronosyl transferases, and quinone reductases all of which are potentially involved in detoxification of carcinogens such as aflatoxin.
-High consumption of cruciferous vegetables has potential risk from allergies and interference with drugs such as warfarin and genotoxicity.
+High consumption of cruciferous vegetables has potential risk from allergies, interference with drugs such as warfarin, and genotoxicity.

 Taste

 People who can taste phenylthiocarbamide (PTC), which is either bitter or tasteless, are less likely to find cruciferous vegetables palatable due to the resemblance between isothiocyanates and PTC.

 Contraindications

 Although cruciferous vegetables are generally safe for human consumption, individuals with known allergies or hypersensitivities to a certain Brassica vegetable, or those taking anticoagulant therapy, should be cautious.